Section Image

 Farmers markets, county fairs and family fun at the zoo

 West Union neighbors might see each other at weekly farmers markets or the occasional downtown car show.
-The Adams County Fairgrounds host the annual fair, an event that many kids look forward to.
+The Adams County Fairgrounds hosts the annual fair, an event that many kids look forward to.
 "It's a big 4-H community," Baker says.
-"The kids raise their animals all year to put them into the county fair."
+"The kids raise their animals all year to put them into the fair."
 In the fall, the Olde Thyme Herb Festival is another local favorite, with pumpkin patches, artisan goods and homemade food at a nearby farmstead.

 All year round, the West Union Public Library has crafts, game nights and story time for kids, and the nearby Family Traditions Animal Adventure is a small family-run zoo.
 "You're not going to find tons and tons of things to technically 'go and do' here," says Baker.
-"But I raised my kid just taking her to the creek.
+"But I raised my kid taking her to the creek.
 We do things here that you don't have to pay to do."

 An airport in Cincinnati and a hospital in Maysville